Anapra Mesa

 7-8, just barely strong enough to stay up out in front of the Mesa with a lightly loaded wing.

-Below, Lee Boone kites at the middle launch with Matt Hayes observing.
+Above, the late Lee Boone kites at the middle launch with Matt Hayes observing.
+We miss you Lee!

 Winds and Conditions

-Typically, the weather models that are accurate per speed are usually NAM5K, & HRRR.
-Wind direction from the models can vary from actual conditions at launch.
-HRRR is usually the most accurate per speed and direction.
+Typically, the weather models that are most accurate are usually NAM and HRRR, but it is good when GFS and ECMWF also agree.
+We all know that models lie, but it is an easy drive to launch so why not good look?
 It is a good idea to look at various stations up and downwind from the site, such as the Juarez Airport and the Santa Teresa Border Station.
 The site easily blows out and winds tend to go south late in the day.
 If the stations show a solid E, ESE, or SE direction, you should be good to go.

 This